NanamiKubota/NanamiKubota.github.io/_tutorials/breseq_parser_gdtools.md

 module load miniconda/miniconda-3
 ```

+<mark>Please make sure to load breseq v0.38.1 and miniconda-3 or else beagle will use the default breseq which may lead to errors!</mark>

 <br>

 Miniconda 3 is required to run the breseq parser as it is a python script.
 You will also need breseq to use the latest gdtools function.
 If you are using a different version of breseq, your mileage for this tutorial may vary.